Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Discussion

 We demonstrated the feasibility of combining \gls{mlip}s and \gls{mlrm}s for \gls{htp} screening.
 As a case study, we identified 334 conventional quaternary Heusler compounds and 924 all-$d$ Heusler compounds that exhibit thermodynamic, dynamical, and magnetic stability, together with large \gls{mae}.
 The precision of this workflow was confirmed through DFT validation of the candidate list.

-When a database for a subset of materials is available, the same workflow can be applied to systematically explore the remaining chemical space.
-For novel materials, \gls{mlip} can first be used to reduce the search space by filtering for thermodynamic stability, while target properties are computed for a representative subset of compounds to train \glspl{mlrm} for ML-HTP screening of the broader space.
-The workflow can also be applied iteratively, with results from DFT validations fed back into the ML models to improve their accuracy and predictive power, thereby generating new candidate materials and recovering promising compounds that may have been missed in earlier screening stages.
+For other material systems, if database for a subset is available, the same workflow can be applied to explore the remaining chemical space.
+For novel materials, \gls{mlip} can be used directly to reduce the search space by filtering for thermodynamic stability, while target properties need to be computed for a representative subset of compounds to train \glspl{mlrm} for ML-HTP screening of the broader space.

+The \gls{mlrm}s in this study involve a domain shift, as the train dataset does not contain quaternary or all-$d$ Heusler compounds, yet the models are applied to these systems.
+While performance is satisfactory, further gains are possible using active learning approach.
+Iteratively refining the models by selecting informative compounds can improve performance and help identify candidates missed by the current one-shot approach.
+In such iterative framework, current DFT validation results can be added to the training set, forming the first iteration of model refinement.
+This iterative strategy naturally extends the present work, enabling more thorough exploration of chemical space while progressively improving model accuracy.
+Such an approach is especially valuable when the target material space differs substantially from the training data.

 In the framework of this study, \gls{mlip} perform the critical task of structure optimization, which is traditionally handled by DFT-derived methods, while \glspl{mlrm} predict the properties of the optimized structures, tasks that are typically carried out using DFT or DFT-derived methods.
 Together, \gls{mlip} and \glspl{mlrm} enable a drop-in replacement for DFT in conventional HTP workflows.
 This replacement is general and can be readily extended to other properties, material classes, and DFT-based HTP pipelines, enabling accelerated HTP screening and discovery of new materials.